Does SkyMall need a makeover?

 Speaking last fall shortly after the merger with the ExpertFlyer blog, Mr. Weiss also counted greater Wi-Fi access on airlines as an advantage.
 More than 80 percent of SkyMall’s sales already come from its website.
 An upgraded website with video, games and apps for smart phones arrived last September and more online investments are planned.
 Mr. Weiss said, "With the Wi-Fi on the plane, we’re just a click away."

-Will increased access to WiFi on planes help or hurt SkyMall?
+What are the overall strengths and weaknesses of the SkyMall catalog?
+Will increased WiFi access and mobile-device use on planes help or hurt SkyMall?